Feed Vitamins Market

 Aquaculture

-Aquaculture contributes approximately 12% of global feed vitamin usage.
+Aquaculture contributes approximately 12% of feed vitamin usage.
 Vitamins play a critical role in maintaining fish health, managing stress, and promoting growth in aquaculture species like tilapia and shrimp.

 Other Animal Types